ali-sadri/AgileManager/README.md

 Nov 15, 2017:

-Pushed new changes with some refactoring for model objects and also added two simple design documents (pdf) for model objects.
+Pushed new changes with some refactoring for model objects and also added two simple design documents in the designDocs directory for model objects.